-- (1) A person shall construct any fence on a residential lot, a commercial lot or an industrial lot from only those materials specified for a sufficient fence in respect of such lot in the First Schedule or some other material approved by the local government. - (2) No person shall erect a fence of impervious material in any place, position or location where it will, or is likely to, act as a barrier to or restrict the flow of stormwater or a watercourse.
+- (1) A person shall construct any fence on a residential lot, rural residential lot, small holding lot, commercial lot or an industrial lot from only those materials specified for a sufficient fence in respect of such lot in the First Schedule or some other material approved by the local government. - (2) No person shall erect a fence of impervious material in any place, position or location where it will, or is likely to, act as a barrier to or restrict the flow of stormwater or a watercourse.